 Set against a backdrop of mountains and hills, Barcelona is 125 miles (200km) south of France and located on the Costa Dorado between the Llobregat and Besòs river mouths.

 Expats moving to Barcelona will find themselves in one of the most picturesque and charming destinations in Europe.
-The city is world-renowned for its architectural beauty, its cultural character and its seamless blending of tradition with innovation.
+The city is renowned for its architectural beauty, cultural character and seamless blending of tradition with innovation.

 Living in Barcelona as an expat

 Aside from its architectural and cultural charms, the city is characterised by a pulsating social scene and sprawling, eclectic neighbourhoods that sprawl alongside the sparkling Mediterranean.